Admission: Nursery – Grade 8

 Following the receipt of your application you will:

-- Attend an interview (child and both parents – if both parents are available)
+• Attend an interview (child and both parents – if both parents are available)

-- Receive a notification letter
+• Receive a decision notification letter

 Our enrollment process is complete upon:

-1) Payment of Tuition deposit
+1) Payment of Tuition deposit and Enrollment fee

 3) Confirmation of enrollment in our tuition management system